 Personal Responsibility of All Staff and Students for Safe Practices

-To achieve the objectives, the Department will continually cultivate and nurture safe and healthy practices in teaching and research.
-We will ensure that all staff members, students, contractors and visitors take personal responsibility to prevent from and protect against potential injuries to themselves and their colleagues.
+To achieve the safety objectives while ensuring business continuity, the Department will continue to cultivate a positive mindset to develop, adopt and implement best practices in safety and health.
+We will ensure that all staff members, students, contractors and visitors take personal responsibility to prevent as well as protect against potential injuries to themselves and their colleagues.

 Commitment to Safety Compliance